 Yes, to my surprise, I have grown to love the English weather in all its forms, and miss it when I’m away . . . even the coldness!

 A version of this piece was previously published in CPRE’s Icons of England, a collection of essays on our heritage and landscape edited by Bill Bryson.
-If you’d like to read more about Baroness Benjamin’s journey to England and incredible life of achievement, a picture book version of her Coming to England celebration of the Windrush generation is published this October.
+If you’d like to read more about Baroness Benjamin’s journey to England and incredible life of achievement, you can purchase a picture book version of her Coming to England celebration of the Windrush generation, which was released in 2021.